 In this guide, you will learn about the common wiring systems, the different ways to wire your vehicle for towing, and the methods to convert different wiring systems.
-You will also get to know how to rewire your trailer using a trailer wiring harness.
+You will also learn how to rewire your trailer using a wiring harness.

 Chapter 1: Types of Trailer Wiring Systems

-Before you wire your trailer, you need to know the wiring system of your vehicle.
+Before you wire your trailer, you need to know your vehicle’s wiring system.
 We will discuss some common vehicle wiring systems used by cars and automobiles.

 Pulse Width Modulation (PWM) System